Bradleyh212/Narc_Recon/README.txt

 Step 3 : Figure out how to password protect the app

-Step 4 : Sql server
+Step 4 : Sqlite3 server

 Step 5 : Chnage the "SYR" to "ML" in the excel sheet

-- Step 6 : Add the qty counter to the table narcs in the database and set all at zero for now

-- Step 7 : Make a way to see the qty on the main page
+Step 6 : Make a way to see the qty on the main page

 Last step : work on ui